The Cornwall We Want

 I didn't like it but

-by Liskeardelder, almost 4 years ago
+by Liskeardelder, over 4 years ago

 After recovering from being labelled "vulnerable" just because of my age, and not being able to do all the things that keep me healthy - dancing, walking etc - set about doing all the garden chores which had been on the "to do" list for years.
 Really enjoyed the peace and quiet without all the traffic, daily walk became a pleasure again and the wildlife loved it, got some great pics and my new Android phone kept me in touch with friends but miss the hugs so things could have been lot worse.
 Watching the news each day, hearing the...
 Continue reading